The reasons I decided to stop working on Pong before it was completely polished include

 What Went Wrong

-- Engine Code was part of Project: The engine setup and repository was closely tied to the Pong Project.
+Engine Code as part of Project: The engine setup and repository was closely tied to the Pong Project.
 I should have taken out the engine components and made it into a separate repository and solution, so that it was easily reusable.

 Things I wish I had Implemented